vinoaj/google-cloud-functions/relay-measurement-protocol/README.md

 # relay-measurement-protocol
-A Google Cloud Function to relay measurement protocol hits
+A Google Cloud Function to relay Google Analytics Measurement Protocol hits on behalf of any application that can make POST requests to an HTTP endpoint

 ## Instructions
 1. Download this folder to your development machine